Frequently Asked Questions about the Footsteps of Jesus Experience

 Q: How do I sign up to go on the Footsteps of Jesus Experience?

 A: Click on the Register page of this website and follow the instructions there.
-Space is limited and sometimes preference is given to church leaders.
+Space is limited so don't delay!
 If you have any other questions please feel free to email Bob at email@example.com.